ns-frankc/sumoq/README.md

 accessKey: <access key>
 ```

+If the Sumo keys aren't available, the default DB file provides a snapshot of field names and index values.

 Get the k8s config YAML from Ranch for retrieving the namespace list.
 E.g. `~/.kube/config/stork-qa01-mp-npe-iad0-nc1.yaml`.

 Quick start